 You will typically find a Creative Director at the helm of a marketing or advertising department, although they can work everywhere from video game design companies to film and high fashion houses.
 Their role is to plan advertising and marketing campaigns and oversee the creative processes.
 Like Don Draper, they’re often in the room with the client when advertising ideas are presented.

 Creative Directors know a little bit about a lot of advertising mediums, including print, digital, radio and television.
 And most are deep specialists in one or two.
 Most importantly, they understand what motivates consumers across a variety of industries and how to get the best work out of a creative team.
-Creative directors understand the latest trends in design, help bring in new clients, and select creative team members.
+Advertising Creative Directors understand the latest trends in design, help bring in new clients, and select creative team members.

 Creative Director Skills Needed